 The government of Indonesia has issued policies to ensure the rights to health for persons with disabilities to access health services.
 The foundation of such services is Law No. 24 Year 2011 concerning the Social Health Insurance Agency; The Government Regulation No. 76 Year 2015 concerning the Amendment of the Government Regulation No. 1010 Year 2012 concerning the Health Insurance Beneficiary Contribution; The Decree of Ministry of Social Affairs No.146/HUK/2013 concerning the Decision of Criteria and Data of Poor People.
 Also, the Article 17 of the Law No. 8 Year 2016 concerning the Rights of Persons with Disabilities asserts the social welfare rights for persons with disabilities consists of the rights to social rehabilitation, social insurance, social empowerment, and social protection.

 Article 21 of Law No. 40 of 2004 concerning the National Social Security System is still discriminatory against people with disabilities.
-This is illustrated from 21 paragraph (3) which guarantees BPJS contributions only for total disability.
+This is illustrated from Article 21 paragraph (3) which guarantees BPJS contributions only for total disability.
 In fact, Article 25 of the CRPD emphasizes that social security must be provided to all persons with disabilities, both severe and mild.
 Another thing, the law and all regulations relating to social security still use the term "cacat" (defect), not disability.

 In the context of subsidized health insurance schemes (JKN-PBI), BPJS Kesehatan (Social Security Agency for Health) subsidizes health insurance premiums for the most deficient 40% of the population (including persons with disabilities).
 Benefits include access to assistive devices for a small number of individuals, based on a medical assessment.
 1.2 million persons with disabilities have access to JKN-PBI, and approximately 20,404 individuals received assistive devices from 2015 to 2017.